 A trainer, named Mr. Maekawa, will offer you a horse to train with.
 While training, you’ll discover that your side hobby, playing Solitaire, will come in handy during your races.
 It will guide you, and your horse, to victory.
 A horse, named Horse Off-Course, will help the player learn how to incorporate Solitaire with horse racing.
 After the cards are all cleared in a round of Solitaire, the training has been completed.

 During the game, players will obtain horses along the way.
-These horses will get more stronger as the game progresses.
+These horses will get stronger as the game progresses.
 The different types of horses out on the track, running their little hooves forward, made the different kinds of mounts much more fun to watch.

 Next, you’ll head to an actual racecourse, where those that complete the race objective will obtain bonus coins.
 Also, along the way, the horse will gain experience and level up.
 The horse will receive stat bonuses like speed, stamina, peak time, and whips.
 Skills will also be picked up throughout the game.
 Players must focus on the horse’s stamina and energy throughout the race.
 Besides the Solitaire parts of the race, the player also has to decide where they are on the track and what they will do with their horse once they enter the down stretch.
 Do they speed up by using the whip on the horse, or put on the brakes to not hit the other horses?

 A gear icon will be in the title screen’s top right corner, leading to settings.
 This is where people can adjust the sound levels and save the game’s data.
 Players can also turn off the rumble feature.
-Besides a green button at the bottom of the screen to save one’s progress, people can also find a language button.
+Beside a green button at the bottom of the screen to save one’s progress, people can also find a language button.
 This button will change the text into the type of language the player desires to use.
 This section also has a tips list where players can discover certain game aspects.
 It is under the small question mark button next to the word “options” at the top of the screen.
 These tips are well organized, allowing players to check on things they might not understand throughout the game.
 It is a nice feature to have.

 Audio & Graphics – Colorfully Showcased